 Navigating the Health Care Taxes in 5 Easy Steps

 What is considered investment income?
-Investment Income: Interest, dividends, capital gains (long and short), annuities (not those in IRAs or company plans), royalty income, passive rental income, and other passive activity income.
-NOT Investment Income: Wages and self-employment income, active trade/business income, distributions from IRAs, Roth IRAs, and employer plans, excluded gain from the sale of a principal residence, municipal bond interest, proceeds of life insurance policies, veterans’ benefits, Social Security benefits, gains on the sale of an active interest in a partnership or S corporation.
+Investment Income: Interest, dividends, capital gains (long and short), annuities (not those in IRAs or company plans), royalty income, passive rental income, other passive activity income.
+NOT Investment Income: Wages and self-employment income, active trade/ business income, distributions from IRAs, Roth IRAs and employer plans, excluded gain from the sale of a principal residence, municipal bond interest, proceeds of life insurance policies, veterans’ benefits, Social Security benefits, gains on the sale of an active interest in a partnership or S corporation.

 1. Identify the surtax income thresholds.